Chen-Tang-2015/office-content-pr/rest-api/Microsoft.Graph/conceptual-topics/conceptual/call-microsoft-graph-api.md

   - The tenant ID (GUID)
   - A domain name for the tenant, for example, contoso.onmicrosoft.com
   - The alias `me`, which resolves to the tenant of the signed-in user
-  - The alias `myOrganization`, which resolves to the tenant of the signed-in user
+  - The alias `myOrganization`, which resolves to the tenant of the organization signed-in user

 For example, if your tenant domain is `https://contoso.onmicrosoft.com`, and you are targeting the beta version of the service, you can send requests to `https://graph.microsoft.com/beta/contoso.onmicrosoft.com`.